anegg0/gr0wing-hugo/content/posts/2013-10-28-5-reasons-start-blog.md

 So how does blogging help with exterminating procrastination and half-assed commitments?

 It&#8217;s a fantastic way to use your audience as a witness.
-Each time you decide to make a life changing decision, you can tell your readers. **Once you make it publicly known that you&#8217;ve decided to stop injecting meth, for instance you hit the &#8220;publish&#8221; button and there is no coming back, everybody knows it and expects you to keep your word.** You can&#8217;t fail, or you would totally embarass yourself.
+Each time you decide to make a life changing decision, you can tell your readers. **Once you make it publicly known that you&#8217;ve decided to stop injecting meth, for instance you hit the "publish" button and there is no coming back, everybody knows it and expects you to keep your word.** You can&#8217;t fail, or you would totally embarass yourself.
 You don&#8217;t want that, your readers don&#8217;t want that, no one wants that.

-That &#8220;accountability effect&#8221; has made a tremendous difference in me, in many cases Blogging plays the role of a power diary, it&#8217;s my companion, my confident, but also the coach that whips my butt to help me move on.
+That "accountability effect" has made a tremendous difference in me, in many cases Blogging plays the role of a power diary, it&#8217;s my companion, my confident, but also the coach that whips my butt to help me move on.

 ## Freedom and Independence